-MU1: the user has access to the strong authentication application developed with the Mobile Protector and is able to authenticate himself by one of the activated mean (Pin or biometric fingerprint).
+MU1: the user has access to the strong authentication application developed with the Protector OATH SDK and is able to authenticate himself by one of the activated mean (Pin or biometric).
 The user is typically a client of the service that need to authenticate himself to the remote service.
 The user is not considered malicious or excessively careless (HM1).